The Ultimate Guide to T4 Slips

 What are T4 slips?

 If various tax slips were ever assembled in a police lineup, the T4 would be the one that gets picked out every time.
-Every Canadian adult who’s had a full time job would recognize the T4, the shorthand name for “Statement of Remuneration Paid” form.
-Right here on the CRA’s website, “T4 Statement of Remuneration Paid (slip),”you’ll find the T4’s official home.
-The slip includes your name, social insurance number and how much you were paid in a given year, as well as the amount of taxes that were withheld.
-Additionally, on the form, you’ll find scads of other financial information from a tax year–the amount of your contributions to a registered pension plan (RPP), union dues you paid, how much you contributed to Employment Insurance (EI), Canadian Pension Plan (CPP) or Quebec Pension Plan (QPP).
-The CRA sets out all the particulars on this page here.
+Every Canadian who’s had a full-time job would recognize the T4, the shorthand name for the “Statement of Remuneration Paid” form.
+Right here on the CRA’s website, “T4 Statement of Remuneration Paid (slip),” you’ll find the T4’s official home.
+The slip includes your name, social insurance number, and how much you were paid in a given year, as well as the amount of taxes that were withheld.
+Additionally, on the form, you’ll find scads of other financial information from a tax year — the amount of your contributions to a registered pension plan (RPP), union dues you paid, and how much you contributed to Employment Insurance (EI), the Canadian Pension Plan (CPP) or the Québec Pension Plan (QPP).
+The CRA sets out all the particulars.

 Who gets T4 slips?